SYBA-Squad/.github/profile/README.md

 ### Hardware

 -   Raspberry Pi 3/4 with power supply (used for hosting the Home Assistant OS which in turn hosts the Home Assistant web interface and MQTT broker)
--   Micro SD Card (for configuring the Raspberry Pi with the Home Assistant OS)
+-   Micro SD Card 32 GB or bigger (for configuring the Raspberry Pi with the Home Assistant OS)
 -   Laptop with SD Card reader (or adapter)
 -   Webcam (used for capturing gestures)
 -   Ethernet Cable (for home assistant setup)